Surgical Tattoo Removal in San Diego

 Personal Attention & Specialized Care

-Most of the tattoos that we remove surgically are the ones that has failed laser tattoo therapy.
-Patient request tattoo removal when it is in a visible part of the body or an unwanted name tattooed.
+Nothing says forever like an unwanted tattoo.
+A change in your life or image can make a previous tattoo feel like a prison sentence.
+Most of the tattoos that we remove surgically at Jaibaji Plastic Surgery are the ones that have failed laser tattoo therapy.
+Patients request tattoo removal when it is in a visible area, or they have an unwanted name tattooed on their body.

 Surgical Tattoo Removal with Dr. Jaibaji

 Tens of millions of people in the United States have one or more tattoos, and an estimated 17% have regrets about their choices and have considered tattoo removal.
 Professional tattoos use dense color pigments at precise depths to make the design pop on someone’s skin, making these marks more challenging to remove than amateur tattoos.

 Tattoo removal may involve several techniques, such as surgical scraping (dermabrasion), removal with a scalpel (excision) and laser technology.
 Laser tattoo removal is a popular method because the treatments don’t require incisions or removal of skin tissue and come with fewer risks than dermabrasion and excision.
 However, some tattoos don’t respond as well to laser treatments.

 Surgical tattoo removal may be preferred for small tattoos that can be closed with sutures.
 Larger tattoos that require surgical excision or dermabrasion may require a skin graft or local flap to resurface the body area.
 Surgical tattoo removal is typically performed with local anesthesia on an outpatient basis, and patients must follow post-op instructions to reduce the risk of infection and other complications.